 Analysis / Bias

-Listverse also creates lists based on politics that tend to cover both sides such as 10 Reasons Democrats Shouldn’t Want Joseph Biden Nominated and this 10 Dark Secrets Of Donald J. Trump.
-However, when reviewing numerous political lists the majority are positive toward conservatives and negative toward liberals such as this: 10 Biggest Scandals Of The Obama Presidency.
-This story is properly sourced to a variety of credible outlets such as NPR.
-While this next story reads like a white nationalist’s checklist: 10 Indications That Western Society Is Collapsing.
+Listverse also creates lists based on politics that cover both sides, such as 10 Reasons Democrats Shouldn’t Want Joseph Biden Nominated and this 10 Dark Secrets Of Donald J. Trump.
+However, when reviewing numerous political lists, the majority are positive toward conservatives and negative toward liberals such as this: 10 Biggest Scandals Of The Obama Presidency.
+This story is properly sourced to various credible outlets such as NPR.
+At the same time, this next story reads like a white nationalist’s checklist: 10 Indications That Western Society Is Collapsing.

-Last Updated on June 7, 2020 by Media Bias Fact Check
+Last Updated on March 10, 2023 by Media Bias Fact Check